-We’ve teamed up with our friends at Cluttons to help commercial property owners know how to set up a flood risk analysis so they can prepare for flooding better.
+We’ve teamed up with our friends at Cluttons to help commercial property owners know how to set up a flood survey (also known as a flood risk analysis) so they can prepare for flooding better.
 For more information on their approach to flood risk analysis visit https://www.cluttons.com/.

 This is part of a FloodFlash series about better preparing your business for flooding.
 Check out others in the series to understand:

 There are lots of different surveys on offer so it can be tricky choosing amongst them, or knowing what you’re going to get.
 Here is a list of the types of surveys or assessments that can contribute to your understanding of a property’s flood risk.

 Building survey – This survey is concerned with understanding the form and condition of any buildings on site relevant to the proposed flood defence design and may include intrusive investigations to open up and expose parts of the structure to do so.